 I believe in continuing training (or more broadly speaking, movement) despite the ups and downs of life.
 While I can’t force anyone to believe the same, I can explain why I think so.

 By training throughout the emotional ups and downs that life brings, you make a personal statement that you are going to look after yourself despite life’s circumstances.
 You are declaring that your health and taking care of yourself is so important, that you are willing to make a sacrifice in order to keep it a constant.
-You could argue that this is not as important for you as it is for me, being a personal trainer.
-If you did think this, I wouldn’t entirely agree.

 And Here Is Why